"Confessions of A Married Woman"

 Of planes.

-Of snakes,
+Of snakes.

 On the freeway.

 Of growing old.
-That first wrinkle is going
+That first wrinkle is going to be a personal catastrophe.

 Of the day when I lose my zest for living.